acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 <span>And by the end of the video you see the player can also walk in space.</span>
 </div>

 I obviously couldn't complete it in two days so I didn't publish it but there were some positive things here.
 I tried again low resolution concepts (and even animated the character) that I felt comfortable with and also I managed to make a lot of stuff in two days so I was improving my dev speed.
-I started to feel I could make a game by my own without an artist (not an awesome game but something not horrible).
+I started to feel I could make the art of my games, maybe not super awesome art but art anyways.

 So my conclusion in the end was that, even though I didn't participate in the jam, it was a success in some way, I had the opportunity to test myself in creating art again, and also tested something different.